 The Sustainable Administration Hub will focus on the sustainability themes of procurement, investments, human resources and climate and the Climate & Sustainability Ambassadors.
 Example initiatives are flexible work arrangements, sustainable investing, wellness programs, sustainable procurement policies, Second Nature's Carbon Commitment, We Are Still In commitment, and any other projects relating to employee well-being, local purchasing, investment strategies, diversity and inclusion, or carbon neutrality.

-The Sustainability Hub Coordinators (Sustainable Administration, Sustainable Infrastructure and Sustainable Living Hub Coordinators) will oversee and coordinate core collaborative sustainability efforts at Ohio University.
-Each of the three leaders will directly manage one sustainability initiative, while fostering connections for other initiatives within and between Sustainability Hubs.
+The Sustainability Hub Coordinators (Sustainable Administration, Sustainable Infrastructure and Sustainable Living Hub Coordinators) will oversee and coordinate core collaborative academic sustainability efforts at Ohio University.
+Each of the three leaders will launch or advance one or two initiatives in themes of the Sustainability and Climate Action Plan (SCAP), potentially by creating or using Sustainability Project Laboratory (SPL) academic projects.
+Fostering connections for other initiatives within and between Sustainability Hubs is also encouraged.
 Leaders will organize or give one seminar on a sustainability initiative each semester and will report annual progress to the University Sustainability Committee.

 All faculty, though preference will be given to faculty members with existing sustainability efforts in research, engagement or teaching.